 This article has been edited.

-Sacha Ferrandi is the Founder and Principal at Source Capital Funding Inc. As an expert in commercial and residential real estate with over 12 years of experience in the industry, Sacha works with business properties of all varieties.
+Sacha Ferrandi is the Founder and Principal at Source Capital Funding Inc. and Texas Hard Money.
+As an expert in commercial and residential real estate with over 12 years of experience in the industry, Sacha works with business properties of all varieties.
 Since the inception, Source Capital, he has been responsible for overseeing the entire firm’s operations including the funding of hundreds of millions of dollars in private loans.
 Connect with @sourcecapital on Twitter.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.